Lindstream/dm-dwm/README.md

 * **Warp**
   Makes the mouse cursor follow your focus.
   * Added setting mousemove to config.h.
   * Changed warp position to bottom right corner (-25px).
+  * Not triggered by motion anymore, only keys

 Other tweaks